Skip to content

 Operators (setting up an event)

-1. host/docs/standalone.md — install and run the host on Windows / Linux.
+1. RaceLink_Host/standalone-install.md — install and run the host on Windows / Linux.

-3. gateway/OPERATOR.md — connect the USB gateway, identify it on the host, OLED indicators.
+3. RaceLink_Gateway/operator-setup.md — connect the USB gateway, identify it on the host, OLED indicators.

-4. wled/OPERATOR.md — pair a node, factory reset, default Wi-Fi AP and OTA password.
+4. RaceLink_WLED/operator-setup.md — pair a node, factory reset, default Wi-Fi AP and OTA password.

-5. wled/README.md — pick the right build profile for your hardware.
+5. RaceLink_WLED/README.md — pick the right build profile for your hardware.

-6. rh-plugin/OPERATOR.md — operator view inside RotorHazard if you run the plugin.
+6. RaceLink_RH_Plugin/operator-setup.md — operator view inside RotorHazard if you run the plugin.

 Contributors (code changes or extensions)

-1. host/ARCHITECTURE.md — package layout, threading model, locking rules, UI scope matrix.
+1. RaceLink_Host/architecture.md — package layout, threading model, locking rules, UI scope matrix.

-3. host/docs/PROTOCOL.md — wire-format reference (USB framing, Header7, opcodes, body layouts, gateway state machine).
+3. reference/wire-protocol.md — wire-format reference (USB framing, Header7, opcodes, body layouts, gateway state machine).

-4. host/docs/UI_CONVENTIONS.md — button vocabulary, toast / confirm-dialog conventions.
+4. RaceLink_Host/ui-conventions.md — button vocabulary, toast / confirm-dialog conventions.

 Firmware developers (gateway / WLED nodes)

-1. gateway/README.md — PlatformIO setup, hardware targets, build flags, USB framing.
+1. RaceLink_Gateway/README.md — PlatformIO setup, hardware targets, build flags, USB framing.

-2. wled/README.md — build profiles per hardware variant, release workflow.
+2. RaceLink_WLED/README.md — build profiles per hardware variant, release workflow.

-3. wled/docs/effects-deterministic.md — which WLED effects render identically when only strip.timebase is synced (prerequisite for offset mode + ARM-on-SYNC).
+3. reference/deterministic-effects.md — which WLED effects render identically when only strip.timebase is synced (prerequisite for offset mode + ARM-on-SYNC).

-4. host/docs/PROTOCOL.md — the wire format that the firmware must respect.
+4. reference/wire-protocol.md — the wire format that the firmware must respect.

 Plugin maintainers (RotorHazard integration)

-1. rh-plugin/README.md — scope, online vs. offline installation, version mapping between plugin and host.
+1. RaceLink_RH_Plugin/README.md — scope, online vs. offline installation, version mapping between plugin and host.

-3. rh-plugin/docs/manifest-dependency-format.md — why the git+https:// dependency format is required by RHFest.
+3. RaceLink_RH_Plugin/manifest-dependency-format.md — why the git+https:// dependency format is required by RHFest.

 A note on cross-references

 The source documents contain links that originally pointed into the respective source repository's source code (racelink/services/foo.py, racelink_proto.h, etc.).
-Those links cannot resolve in this documentation-only consolidation.
-For source-code references, see the matching source repository — the canonical paths are recorded in SOURCES.md.
+At build time those links are rewritten to absolute URLs into the matching component repository on GitHub, so they resolve from the published site.
+The canonical paths live inside each source repository.

 Markdown-to-Markdown links within a sub-project's directory still work, because each repository's original folder layout is preserved under its sub-directory.